 For callback calls, the entry point IBCF in the interconnected network (i.e., the Service Provider network interconnected to the NG9-1-1 Emergency Services Network via the IP NNI) will perform normal border control functions, and once the message is validated, it will forward the SIP INVITE based on normal routing procedures.

 Also for callback calls, the entry point IBCF in the emergency caller’s home network will build and send a verificationRequest to the STI-VS over the Ms reference point.
 Upon receiving a verificationResponse with a “verstatValue” parameter reflecting the verification status of the Identity header associated with calling identity, the IBCF will add this parameter to the verified identity in the SIP From header field or the SIP P-Asserted-Identity header field in the forwarded SIP request.
-The entry IBCF will also populate the verstat value associated with the RPH in the forwarded SIP request, based on the associated verstatValue returned in the verificationResponse.
-How the verification status of the Identity header associated with the signed RPH is populated in the outgoing SIP INVITE is for further study.
+The entry IBCF will also populate the verstat value associated with the signed RPH/SIP Priority header in the forwarded SIP request, based on the associated verstatValue returned in the verificationResponse.
+How the verification status of the Identity header associated with the signed RPH/SIP Priority header is populated in the outgoing SIP INVITE is for further study.

 Exit Point IBCF